NoBlackBoxes/LastBlackBox/boxes/vision/image_processing/README.md

 ## Quick Start

-**⚠️ Setup Required**: Before running the scripts, make sure you have set up the LBB Python virtual environment.
-Follow the [Virtual Environment Setup Guide](../../python/virtual_environments/README.md) first.
+**⚠️ Setup Required**: Before running the scripts, make sure you have activated your Python environment (or set one up).
+Follow the [Virtual Environment Setup Guide](../../python/virtual_environments/README.md) if needed.

 ### Python Dependencies